-The Treasury Laws Amendment (2021 Measures No. 1) Bill 2021 (“the Bill”) was passed by Federal Parliament on 10 August 2021 and became effective from 14 August 2021.
-The Bill amends section 127 of the Corporations Act 2001 (Cth) (“Corporations Act”) to facilitate the electronic processes and execution of documents and allow businesses to carry on “as usual” as much as possible whilst navigating the challenges of COVID-19.
-The changes made will remain in effect until 31 March 2022, providing a sense of stability.
+The Treasury Laws Amendment (2021 Measures No. 1) Act 2021 (“the Act”) was passed by Federal Parliament on 10 August 2021 and became effective from 14 August 2021.
+The Act amends section 127 of the Corporations Act 2001 (Cth) (“Corporations Act”) to facilitate the electronic processes and execution of documents and allow businesses to carry on “as usual” as much as possible whilst navigating the challenges of COVID-19.
+The changes made will remain in effect until 31 March 2022.

 ‘This reform provides greater certainty for companies to make disclosures to the market, without the apprehension of speculative class actions challenging this disclosure with the benefit of hindsight, and that is in everyone’s interest.
 We are hopeful that over time these changes will also help to rebalance skyrocketing insurance premiums’.

-Apart from amending the Corporations Act to allow companies to execute company documents electronically, the Bill also allows company meetings (including general meetings) to be held virtually, by electronic means.
-Finally, companies may send notices of meetings through electronic communications or by providing sufficient information to allow electronic access to the notice.
+Apart from amending the Corporations Act to allow companies to execute company documents electronically, the Bill also allows company meetings (including general meetings) to be held virtually.
+Companies may also send notices of meetings through electronic communications or by providing sufficient information to allow electronic access to the notice.

 Electronic execution of documents

-We have written previous articles on how legal documents such as a Will or an Affidavit can be witnessed electronically and the witnessing of the fixing of seals can be performed electronically via audio-visual link.
-However, in signing or witnessing the document electronically, it must be stated within the document that the fixing of the seal has been observed by electronic means.
+We have written previous articles on how legal documents such as a will or an affidavit can be witnessed electronically and the witnessing of the fixing of seals can be performed electronically via audio-visual link.
+However, in these instances, it must be stated within the document that the fixing of the seal has been observed by electronic means.

 Documents can also be executed using separate copies, providing that the copy includes all the original document’s contents and the signing method must identify the signee, record their intention to sign and must be reliable for the circumstances of the signing, for each of the signatories.